infinum/android_connectionbuddy/Readme.md

 ```

-*  Clear stored connectivity state for your activity/fragment if it was restored from saved instance state (in order to always have the latestconnectivity state).
-Add to you onCreate() method the  following line of code:
+*  Clear the stored connectivity state for your activity/fragment if it was restored from a saved instance state (in order to always have the latest connectivity state).
+Add to your onCreate() method the following line of code:

 ```java
   @Override